zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - You share our [values](/handbook/values/), and work in accordance with those values.
 - Strong [bias for action](/handbook/values/#bias-for-action) and ability to develop daily priorities to achieve goals ([manager of one](/handbook/values/#managers-of-one)).
 - Proficiency in the English language, both written and verbal, sufficient for success in a remote and largely asynchronous work environment.
-- Working knowlege of HTML/CSS, and familiarily with JavaScript.
+- Working knowledge of HTML/CSS, and familiarity with JavaScript.
 - General knowledge of Git (for example, branching, push/pulling, committing, squashing) and DevOps (for example, pipelines, deployments, security) flows.

 ## Levels